-The area of the Southern Midlands is 2,561km2, a high proportion of which is privately owned land (2406km2), divided into 3,700 rateable properties.
+The area of the Southern Midlands is 2,561 sq km's, a high proportion of which is privately owned land (2406 sq.kms), divided into 3,564 rateable properties.

 The municipal area is centrally located with both the Midland Highway and the north-south rail route bisecting the municipality.